How Does a Speeding Ticket Affect Your Insurance?

 14. Seat belt infractions: 3 percent increaseIf you find yourself fighting a traffic ticket, don't hesitate and call our firm.

 About Our Firm: our traffic ticket attorneys excel at getting tickets dismissed or reduced.
-We have over 25 years of legal experience and have gained a reputation among our peers as being superb lawyers.
+We have more than 20 years of legal experience and have gained a reputation among our peers as being superb lawyers.
 Our team of traffic defense lawyers is lead by Joseph P. Villanueva.
 He is a former prosecutor.
 Having a former prosecutor on your side can help in analyzing critical issues in your case.
 Call us now at (800) 893-9645.
 Send Us an Email